 Although your DBA can be the same as another business’ DBA, it still helps when your DBA is unique.
 You should check to see if your hoped-for DBA is already in use.
 Having similar DBAs, while allowed, may possibly lead to trademark problems and also confuse customers.

-Check to see if the DBA is trademarked by doing a search.
-Remember that trademark law protects a person’s DBA, if it is registered as a trademark.
+Check to see if the DBA is trademarked by doing search.
+Remember that trademark laws protect a person’s DBA, if it is registered as a trademark.
 You can use the Texas Secretary of State's website to do a search by getting an account, with a $1 fee per search.